 The probability that a data cluster of this magnitude is formed coincidentally is 0%.
 There is no team of scientists, no matter how large and how well funded, who can beat this number.

 Conversely, we can say it is artificially constructed.
 Why?
 Because the probability it was intentional is ≈ 100%.
-All these randomly distributed ancient structures were clearly pointing to one location, namely to a former geographic North pole because the geographic pole is the only transcending geographical feature wherever you are on the globe at any given time.
+All these randomly distributed ancient structures were clearly pointing to one location, namely to a former geographic North pole because the geographic pole is the only transcending geographical feature wherever you are on the globe.
+But since this geo pole appears to migrate, we find a migrating orientation pattern of ancient structures.

 Intersection Clusters = Proximity of Former Geo North Poles